Traveling with Your Children with ASD

 - Have some of TACA’s “My Child Has Autism” cards handy to give to anyone who appears disgruntled by your child’s behavior.

 While wandering and accidents can happen at any time, being in an unfamiliar environment can increase this risk.
-Constant vigilance is a must when traveling, especially since communication issues can make it difficult (or impossible) for your child to tell someone that they are lost and how to find you.
+For this reason, constant vigilance is a must when traveling with a child who has autism.
+Especially since communication issues can make it difficult (or impossible) for your child to tell someone that they are lost and how to find you.

 - Designate one responsible adult to keep eyes on your child at all times.